Secret talks in Canada, Vatican City led to Cuba breakthrough

 In the talks, there were also clear signs of unresolved disputes.
 The Cubans reiterated calls for an end to U.S. pro-democracy programs in Cuba, which Havana has long viewed as a thinly disguised attempt to overthrow its communist system.
 Washington did not accede to those demands, the first senior official said.

-The transfer of prisoners was finalised at a key meeting at the Vatican, the official said.
+The transfer of prisoners was finalized at a key meeting at the Vatican, the official said.
 The date of that session is unclear.

 5 A.M.
 FLIGHT TO HAVANA